Daynlight/Microshell/Readme.md

 # Microshell
 ## About
-This is small shell build on threads optimized for parallel operations
+This is small shell build on threads optimized for parallel operations and data batching.
+Main focus is to make it work for multiple operations at the same time.
+Contains only own implementations of structures no libs.
+Uses a lot of dynamic arrays.